The other day my six-year-old listed what she has learned from her parents:

 Kids come in many varieties, but so do parents.
 MotherStyles: Using Personality Type to Discover Your Parenting Strengths by Diane Eble & Janet Penley questions the “perfect mother” myth and helps parents (dads too!) identify their unique strengths and struggles.
 This is a very encouraging book with tips on how to deal with your personality type’s parenting pitfalls.

 Now this turned out to be a fairly scant list and I would love to add to it.
-What parenting books would you recommend and why?
+Do you know of any good parenting books that you would recommend?
 Please add your opinion in the comments below. 🙂

 OTHER ARTICLES YOU MIGHT BE INTERESTED IN: